naughtius-maximus-8492/wireguard-tunnel-forwarding/README.md

 ## Running the Scripts
 ### Tunnel Install
 Once these are all set, run `./tunnel-install.sh` on the **wireguard server host**.
-Provided `.env` is set up correctly, your configs are automatically populated on the server.
+Provided `.env` is set up correctly, your configs are automatically populated in `/etc/wireguard/wg0.conf`.
 You will also get a multiline command that should be pasted into the peer host to set up the necessary configs for connection to the wireguard server.
+Note that this is saved under `current-client-config.txt` and will be automatically updated each time you run `tunnel-install.sh`

 If this runs succesfully, it should look similar to this: